xinjli/ucla-phonetic-corpus/README.md

 Since the entire dataset is too large to be uploaded to Github, we only provide a sample of the first language (`abk`) in this repository.
 The full dataset can be downloaded from the [release page](https://github.com/xinjli/ucla-phonetic-corpus/releases/tag/v1.0)

 It is a cleaned version of the dataset in the paper.
 Each directory on the top level is corresponding to a language name identified by its 3 character ISO id.
 There are currently 97 languages in this dataset.

 Inside each directory, there will be 3 files and 1 directory

 - `raw`: it contains the narrow phone annotations of each utterance.
 The first field is the utterance id.
-- `text`: it contains the segmented and normalized transcription from the raw utterance.
+- `text.txt`: it contains the segmented and normalized transcription from the raw utterance.
-- `inventory`: it contains the phone inventory for this language, which is used to normalize the transcription.
-The inventory is (mostly) derived from the phoible database.
+- `inventory`: it is directory contains the unique phoneme/phone inventory for this language.
+It is derived from `text.txt`
 - `audio`: it contains all the wav format audios of each utterance.
 Its name is the corresponding utterance id.

 ## Acknowledgements